This is the featured image of the The Ultimate Guide to Digital Sampling blog article.

-In music, sampling is the act of taking a portion of one sound recording and reusing it as an instrument or an audio recording in a different song or piece.
+In music, sampling is taking a portion of one sound recording and reusing it as an instrument or an audio recording in a different song or piece.
 Certainly, sampling is an art form that has generated many musical genres and underlies a flurry of endless artistic creativity.
-When it comes to sound design, sampling is the other-half of synthesis.
+Regarding sound design, sampling is the other half of synthesis.
 Indeed, just about every electronic sound in the world was made using one or both of these two umbrella techniques.
-Generally speaking, most modern software synths are, to some degree, sample based.
+Generally speaking, most modern software synths are, to some degree, sample-based.

 NI Massive and FM8